usnistgov/SpectrumBrowser/README.md

-<h1> The Department of Commerce Spectrum Monitoring </h1>
+<h1> The D.O.C.
+Spectrum Monitoring Project </h1>

 The purpose of this project is to provide a database for registering sensor readings.
-A user of the database will be able to pick a frequency band of interest and explore the data readings etc...
+A user of the database will be able to pick a frequency band of interest and explore the data readings etc...(words to be added).

+This is a joint effort between the NIST and NTIA.

 <h2> How to build and run it. </h2>